groupmm/playplot/README.md

 For examples see the `examples` folder of this repository.
 These examples need some data to function properly (except ``minimal``)

-These files are not provided.
+Those files are not provided.
 See ``examples/example_data/__init__.py`` for which files are required for specific examples.
 Members of the Audiolabs can find the missing files on lin2 under ``/GroupMM/Students/Work_DK/example_data/``

-All examples are currently work in progress and my change drastically.
+All examples are currently work in progress and might change drastically.
 The ``minimal`` and ``basic`` examples don't have additional dependencies.
-``minimal`` doesnt require any extra files.
+``minimal`` doesn't require any extra files.
 All files necessary for ``basic`` will be part of the repo.
 ``intermediate`` and ``advanced`` are WIP (working but suboptimal)